 Is your brand lying to your customers?

 To over-sell or under sell?
 That is the question—right?
 We want to get our brand to the widest audience humanly possible, but we don’t want contort our brand so much that it’s unrecognizable.
 Or worse—that it looks like something it’s not.
-Properly branding your company helps you avoid what we’re calling “brand baiting”, or, bluntly, branding lies.
+Properly brand building helps you avoid what we’re calling “brand baiting”, or, bluntly, branding lies.

 Here’s the thing: have you ever bought something that you THOUGHT was cashmere, only to get home and discover that it was polyester?
 Have you ever bought something from a company that LOOKED like your favorite brand, only to discover later on that it was a cheap knock-off?